Trampolines and algebraic Fibonacci in Rust

 }Addition now means concatenation:

-ab + cd = abcdFibonacci cats
+ab + cd = abcdFibonacci, but with cats

 Let’s compute: